This Banana Chai Smoothie is a creamy, filling and loaded with delicious chai spices. It's like having a milkshake for breakfast!

 "Have you tried putting protein powder in this?"

 And many of the people pinning the recipe on Pinterest said the same thing.
-I’ve never bought protein powder, but I figured if everyone else was doing it, it must be a good idea, so when I first tested this Banana Chai Breakfast Shake recipe, I used protein powder in it.
+I've never bought protein powder, but I figured if everyone else was doing it, it must be a good idea, so when I first tested this Banana Chai Smoothie recipe, I added some protein powder to it.

 But, like our moms always tell us, just because everyone else is doing it doesn't mean that we should do it too.
 Because the protein powder?
 Was gross.
 Sorry, guys.
 You can add protein powder to this recipe if you want to, but it's just not for me.
 What am I missing?!
 It's bitter.
 So terribly, terribly bitter.

-- Combine tea, milk, oats, cinnamon, 1/4 teaspoon ginger, 1/4 teaspoon cardamom, and cloves in a resealable bowl.
+- Combine tea, milk, oats, cinnamon, ¼ teaspoon ginger, ¼ teaspoon cardamom, and cloves in a resealable bowl.
 Stir together and refrigerate overnight.
+(If you do not want to soak the oats overnight, see the notes for a shortcut!)

 - In the morning, add banana and oat mixture to food processor or blender and process until smooth and well-combined.
 Add additional ginger and cardamom and sweetener if desired.
 (I've found that the amount of spice I add depends on the size of the banana that I'm using--start out with a smaller amount and add more if you need to.)